 - 8.493.2.A.
-Home Modifications, adaptations or improvements may include but are not limited to the following: - 1.
-Installing or building ramps. - 2.
-Installing grab-bars and installing other durable medical equipment as part of a larger Home Modification project. - 3.
-Widening doorways. - 4.
-Modifying bathrooms. - 5.
-Modifying kitchen facilities. - 6.
-Installing specialized electric and plumbing systems that are necessary to accommodate medically necessary equipment and supplies. - 8.493.2.B.
-Previously completed Home Modifications shall be eligible for maintenance or repair within the client's remaining allotment while remaining subject to 8.493.3, Exceptions and Restrictions.
+Home Modifications, adaptations or improvements may include but are not limited to the following:

+- 1. Installing or building ramps.

+- 2. Installing grab-bars and installing other durable medical equipment as part of a larger Home Modification project.

+- Widening doorways.

+- Modifying bathrooms.

+- 5. Modifying kitchen facilities.

+- 6. Installing specialized electric and plumbing systems that are necessary to accommodate medically necessary equipment and su-pplies.